-Almost everyone that comes to me with this or a similar problem is convinced that they know their password, and that they’re typing everything in correctly, yet they still cannot log in.
-Either through an account hack, simply being wrong about being right, or being faced with an additional security step from Microsoft, they’re blocked from logging in.
+Almost everyone who comes to me with this or a similar problem is convinced that they know their password, and that they’re typing everything in correctly, yet they still cannot log in.
+Either through an account hack, simply being wrong about being right, or being faced with that additional security step from Microsoft, they’re blocked from logging in.

-On top of that, they do not (perhaps temporarily, while traveling) have access to any of the accounts or phone numbers that they’ve set up as alternates on their Microsoft account (any Outlook.com account including Hotmail).
-Thus when the account login process attempts to send a verification code to one of those accounts or numbers, it can’t be fetched.
+On top of that, they do not (perhaps temporarily, while traveling) have access to any of the accounts or phone numbers they set up as alternates on their Microsoft account (any Outlook.com account, including Hotmail).
+Thus, when the login process attempts to send a verification code to one of those accounts or numbers, it can’t be fetched.

-The only approach that I’m aware of is to begin the account recovery process.
+At that point, the only approach I’m aware of is to begin the account recovery process.

 Account recovery without a password

-At the outlook.com Sign in screen, after entering your email address you’re prompted for your password.
+After entering your email address at the outlook.com sign-in screen, you’re prompted for your password.

 Click on Forgot password? for a list of ways to get a security code to prove your identity.

-These are all recovery information that you’ll have previously set up in your account configuration.
-In my case I have two email addresses, as well as a telephone with which either a text or voice message may be used.
+This is recovery information that you previously set up in your account configuration.
+In my case, I have two email addresses, as well as a telephone number with text and voice message options.

-Assuming you don’t have any, or have lost access to those you had previously configured, click on I don’t have any of these.
+Assuming you didn’t set up recovery information, or lost access to those you previously configured, click on I don’t have any of these.
 You may then be given the opportunity to enter a previously established recovery code.